-10 Things App Developers Should Learn in 2021
+10 Things App Developers Can Learn in 2024

 Hello guys, Mobile application development is an exciting field for programmers as it has all kinds of opportunities, from freelancing to working at large companies and launching your own apps like Angry Bird, Flappy Bird, or Pokemon Go and becoming an App millionaire.

 If one of your goals in 2024 to learn Mobile application development and you wondering how to start, then you have come to the right place.
 In this article, I am going to share 10 technologies you can learn to become a mobile application developer or someone who wants to improve as a mobile application developer for Android and iOS platforms can learn in 2024.

 This list includes things like framework, programming languages, and platforms, almost everything a mobile developer needs.

 In particular, I have included cross-platform mobile development frameworks like Flutter and React Native, programming languages like Kotlin, Swift, and Dart, and platforms like Android and iOS, which are essential for any mobile app developer in 2024.

 Though, one of the most important things to note here is that you don’t need to learn all the things I have mentioned here; in fact, all of them are presented here for informational purposes so that you can choose which technologies and platforms are suitable for you.

 For example, if you are interested in developing native iOS applications for iPhone and iPad (they make most of the money on mobile apps) then learning Swift 5 and iOS 16 is a good idea, but if you are interested in the Android platform (they have the highest reach) then learning Kotlin and Android is a good option.

 And, if you are interested, like me, in developing cross-platform native mobile apps (both Android and iOS app from a single codebase), then you should learn Flutter or React Native, two of the leading frameworks for building a native mobile application.
 Whatever you choose, I have also provided links to some excellent resources which can help you to learn these technologies.